Text by Griffin Martell

 These questions provide a context for Skin Garden, the debut virtual showcase from the new experimental arts non-profit Output Field.
 By way of audiovisual reflection, Skin Garden looks to investigate bodies and flesh with particular regard for topics surrounding trauma, queerness, semiotics, subjectivity and plurality.
 The exhibition will take place over the course of three days (Jun.
 16 -18) in three different virtual gallery spaces hosted by New Art City.

 In this sense, one can think of “clout” as a form of social currency circulating within the creative industries.
 As Output Field sees it, the issue with this currency is that it is not always distributed based on merit alone.
-Attaining a certain level of influence, recognition and access is often due to a magical cocktail of luck and privilege, and there remains a whole trove of artists who aren’t able to attain that same level due to systemic barriers and discrimination, not lack of artistic merit.
-As Viv explains, these are the artists that Output Field is interested in: We’re committed to amplifying anyone who makes us say ‘damn, more people need to see this.’
+Attaining a certain level of influence, recognition, and access is often due to a magical cocktail of luck and privilege, and there remains a whole trove of artists who can’t attain that same level due to systemic barriers and discrimination, not lack of artistic merit.
+As Viv explains, these are the artists that Output Field is interested in: We’re committed to amplifying anyone who makes us say damn, more people need to see this.

 Also opening on day one is WALK-INS WELCOME, a digital tattoo showroom wherein CG artists Lady Bamb and Nusi Quero present sculptures adorned with the tattoo designs of Hyodomachine Lv Dian, Pang, and Heavenly Beauty Tattoo.
 Here, body modification and the art of tattooing is explored through a digital medium, introducing innovative, future-facing trajectories of the ancient practice.

 Day 2 is themed around the title BODIES UNHINGE.
 In a virtual space theorised by Venus In Foil, Musician Betty Apple and digital art studio IOR50 will use breath, movement and voice to articulate queer affect.
-This will be followed by a panel discussion and Q+A with the gallery curators, providing deeper insight into the mechanisms of ‘queering’ sound and movement.
+A panel discussion will follow this and Q+A with the gallery curators, providing deeper insight into the mechanisms of ‘queering’ sound and movement.